Why Content Marketing is like The Game of Thrones

 How does content marketing correlate to the Game of Thrones I hear you ask?

-Well it’s quite simple really… content is a strategy, pretty much like the plans made by the characters that are vying to sit on the Iron Throne in Kings Landing, recently vacated by one Robert Baratheon.
+Well, it’s quite simple really… content is a strategy, pretty much like the plans made by the characters that are vying to sit on the Iron Throne in Kings Landing, recently vacated by one Robert Baratheon.

-With each Noble house, in this case businesses hunting for customers, it’s easy to see how the ups and downs often reflect the sticky ends of the characters which map to poorly managed content marketing campaigns.
+With each Noble house, in this case, businesses hunting for customers, it’s easy to see how the ups and downs often reflect the sticky ends of the characters which map to poorly managed content marketing campaigns.

 Let’s look for instance at the plans of Robb Stark to take the iron throne, which whilst efficient and making initial gains, fell away and ended up with him losing his head because he failed to listen to others about his tactics.
-Being new to strategy he saw his early successes as those to make him a king, yet his successes ultimately became the end of him.
-Ignorance about long term strategy over short term gains often prove the downfall of many content marketing strategies.
+Being new to the strategy he saw his early successes as those to make him a king, yet his successes ultimately became the end of him.
+Ignorance about long term strategy over short term gains often proves the downfall of many content marketing strategies.

 The House Tyrell, now these are the content marketers with the ultimate focus on the prize, well-funded and connected, they play their game of strategy very close, making the right alliances at the right time.
 They remind me both of an astute business owner seeking the right “marriage” in order to further their own plans for profit and also a complete strategist who when in need will always choose the situation that betters their position.
 Better information from better content writers, better agencies quickly employed when the current one fails to deliver and overall just demanding better.
 They are also the house most likely to invest in tech if it would aide their rise to the top.
 This is a content house you’d want to align your business with, or the client to be working with as they seem to be going places.